 We did not include dietary data, physical activity, and consumer product use as potential confounders and therefore residual confounding may exist.
 BPA and phthalates exposures are thought to occur primarily through ingestion and dermal absorption, as these compounds are found in common consumer goods such as food containers, toys, and personal care products.8,11,12 It is possible that individuals with higher canned and/or packaged food intake would have higher urinary concentrations.
-Heavier individuals may also have higher urinary concentrations due to increased dietary intake and product use, which may influence our cross-sectional results..
+Heavier individuals may also have higher urinary concentrations due to increased dietary intake and product use, which may influence our cross-sectional results.

 Our study population was not large, which limited the interpretation of our findings.
 Some studies have observed that endocrine-disrupting compounds have a non-monotonic relationship with health outcomes,18,26 but our sample size limited investigation of nonlinear associations.
 Available toxicant measures and sample size also account for residual confounding by other perinatal or childhood exposures or to consider mixtures of endocrine disrupting chemicals in the genesis of adiposity outcomes.
 We utilized the WHO growth standard to calculate BMI z-score which could have implications for direct comparisons with studies conducted in the United States that rely on CDC reference growth curves.
 Nevertheless, this measure would permit comparisons with studies conducted in Europe, Latin American and other worldwide settings.
 We also had very limited information on pre-pregnancy BMI due to availability of self-reported weight and the timing of recruitment in our original birth cohorts; we therefore had to rely on maternal BMI at one month postpartum as a covariate.
 We also did not control for multiple comparisons as this analysis was exploratory, which increases the likelihood of false significant findings.
 However, strengths of our study include its prospective design and length of follow-up, which allowed us to assess child outcomes at ages later than those currently reported in the literature.
 We also had information on pubertal status, allowing us to explore whether associations are influenced in this time of transition.
 Associations between metabolite exposure and outcomes may change as children enter the ages of the pubertal transition may hormonal fluctuations, as well as changes in dietary, physical activity, and habits around consumer product use changes requires further studies.